jacquesbergelius/DatAndAlgoPython/README.md

 - Practical oriented: Heineman, Pollice, Selkow:  Algorithms in a Nutshell, O’Reilly, 2009
     - Available from the Internet (e.g., Google books)
 - Used in Aalto and MIT: Cormen, Leiserson, Rivest, Stein: Introduction to Algorithms, MIT Press, 2009
-- For Gurus, THE algorithm book:
+- Good book about algorithms in general: Skiena, The Algorithm Design Manual, Springer, 2012
-Knuth, The Art of Computer Programming, Vols.
+- For Gurus, __The__ algorithm book: Knuth, The Art of Computer Programming, Vols.
 1-4A, Addison-Wesley, 2011

 ## Useful links
 - Good algorithm visualization tool: https://visualgo.net/en